 Examine the evolution of children's literature from the 19th century to the present.
 The literature will include selections from children's fantasy and realist texts as well as literary fairy tales and modern interpretations of older stories.

+modern interpretations of older stories.
 Prerequisite: 3 credits of 200 level English excluding ENGL 201 and ENGL 212.

 Folklore in Children's Literature